ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/extra topics and common questions/git/fix - remove a file with credentials from git history.md

 ## Issue

-- You made a commit that included a file with some secret or credentials (ex. a password) + you pushed those changes to Github.
+- You made a commit that included a file with some secret or credentials (e.g. a password) + you pushed those changes to Github.

 - Even if you make a commit removing the secret from that file, that secret is still part of the history of commits (so, potentially, anyone can see that).